Bad Girls Club: Format

 The bad girls typically form cliques, create havoc, book parties in night clubs, and engage in sexual antics while attempting to maintain their personal lives.
 They come from different backgrounds.
 Earlier in the series, they try to cope and adjust their behavior to become role models for young women.
 Some cast members try to accomplish specific goals.
-Throughout, the bad girls must adapt to frequent mood and behavior changes of their housemates.
+Throughout, the bad girls must adapt to their housemates' moods and behavioral changes.
 They interview in reality TV confessionals.
-They are allowed to contact their families and friends using landline telephones and a computer connected to a large-screen television.
-However, the cast is prohibited from watching nationally and locally televised programming or using mobile phones.
-If the cast members engage in violence or break other rules, they are considered for eviction under the show's policy, which is enforced by the producers.
+They are allowed to contact their families and friends on landline telephones and a computer connected to a large-screen television, but prohibited from watching nationally and locally televised programming or using mobile phones.
+If cast members engage in violence or break other rules, they are considered for eviction under the show's policy, which is enforced by the producers.
 Security guards intervene in violent altercations.
 Other reasons for departure include bullying, ostracism, alienation from other housemates, problems at home, or court proceedings.
 Multiple bad girls leave in every season.
-If a bad girl departs early in the season, a replacement bad girl arrives within one or two episodes.
+If a bad girl departs early in the season, a replacement arrives within one or two episodes.
 Replacement housemates are commonly hazed.

 On August 3, 2010, during the OxygenLive TV recap episode, the show combined Facebook and Twitter with a live broadcast.
-Fans submitted opinions and comments about the show and its cast, which were aired during the 10 pm hour.
+Fans submitted opinions and comments about the show and its cast, which aired during the 10 pm hour.
 In January 2011, Oxygen released OxygenLive!, an online talk show hosted by Tanisha Thomas, one of the bad girls of season two.
 It was broadcast after season six debuted on Oxygen, and focused on the cast of season six, occasionally bringing in bad girls from earlier seasons.
 Thomas asked the girls several questions to prompt rumors and confessions.